jchavarri/framer-boilerplate/README.md

 # framer-boilerplate
-A boilerplate FramerJS project that uses Gulp for live reload and Coffescript transpilation<sup>1</sup> + Browserify to include modules
+A boilerplate FramerJS project that uses Gulp for live reload and CoffeScript transpilation<sup>1</sup> + Browserify to include modules

 ## Why?